 Deviations from the Code, Sections 2–6 and 13: None

 The Nomination Committee

-Deviations from the Code, Section 7: The Code recommends that no more than one member of the nomination committee should be a member of the Board of Directors, and any such member should not offer himself for re-election to the Board (which is also reflected in the company’s articles of association).
-In this regard, committee member Mr. Kristiansen is also a company Board member.
-As it has not yet been decided whether Mr. Kristiansen will offer himself for re-election to the Board at the next vote in 2021, his committee membership may be classified as a soft deviation from the Code.
+Deviations from the Code, Section 7: The Code recommends that the nomination committee should not include any member of the company’s Board of Directors.
+As committee member Mr. Kristiansen is also a company Board member, his committee membership may be classified as a soft deviation from the Code.
 However, the Code also takes into account that elected officers of the company with experience from the Board of Directors contribute positively with a general understanding of the company’s situation.
 On this basis, and in the general interest of the shareholders, the company has decided that Mr. Kristiansen’s value to the committee outweighs a potential soft deviation.

 The articles of association stipulate that the Board of Directors shall consist of a minimum of three and a maximum of nine members elected by the company’s shareholders.
 The current Board of Directors consists of five Board members as listed below: